ebukaracer/ebukaracer/docfx/md/TICTACTOE-PvP_PRIVACY-POLICY.md

 *   The pages of the Application that you visit, the time and date of your visit, and the time spent on those pages
 *   The operating system and version used on your mobile device

-The Application uses Unity’s anonymous authentication to enable online multiplayer functionality.
-No personally identifiable information (PII) is collected through this process.
+The Application uses Unity’s Anonymous Authentication and Player Account to enable online multiplayer functionality and cloud-saving functionality. it may collect **personally identifiable information (PII)** to support features like user authentication for  cloud save syncing.

-Users may optionally provide a nickname to personalize their in-game identity.
+Users may provide a nickname to personalize their in-game identity.
 This nickname is not linked to any personal data and is only used for display and session identification during gameplay.

 The Application may collect advertising-related data via the Unity Ads SDK, which may include device identifiers (such as the Android Advertising ID), interactions with ads, and general usage behaviour.
 This data may be used for ad targeting and performance measurement purposes.